lillian039/lillian039.github.io/_pages/about.md

 Over summer–winter 2024, I was a visiting student at [Cornell University](https://www.cornell.edu/), where I was fortunate advised by Prof. [Kevin Ellis](https://www.cs.cornell.edu/~ellisk/).
 I worked on few-shot concept learning task [ARC (Abstraction and Reasoning Corpus)](https://github.com/fchollet/ARC-AGI) problem, which is a visual-puzzle game.

-My research interests lies in **Machine Learning, Program Synthesis**.
+My research interests lies in **Program Synthesis, Machine Learning**.
 I am excited about building more data-efficient and more generalizable agent.